Peninsulas of California

-Many coastal peninsulas of California are properly headlands and are often called points, as in Oxford English Dictionary's senses 19b "projecting part of anything of a more or less tapering form...a sharp prominence" and 22 "a promontory or cape; the tip of a piece of land running out to sea...frequently in place names."
+Many coastal peninsulas in California are properly headlands.
+They are often called points, as in Oxford English Dictionary's senses 19b "projecting part of anything of a more or less tapering form...a sharp prominence" and 22 "a promontory or cape; the tip of a piece of land running out to sea...frequently in place names."

 Major navigation and geographic landmarks

 This is a list of landmark coastal peninsulas of the U.S. state of California, ordered north to south.
-Unless otherwise noted, source is plate 144 from the Atlas of the War of the Rebellion, drawn 1867, and published 1895.
+Unless otherwise noted, the source is plate 144 from the Atlas of the War of the Rebellion, drawn in 1867 and published in 1895.